-Never use a high pressure washer to clean the vehicle USE LOW PRESSURE ONLY (like a garden hose).
+Never use the high pressure washer to clean the vehicle USE LOW PRES-SURE ONLY (like a garden hose).
 The high pressure can cause electrical or mechanical damages.

 Painted parts which are damaged should be properly repainted to prevent rust.